Pages

 For our first night, we stayed in Arrochar Hotel on the shores of Loch Long.
 The sprawling hotel stands out stark white against the grey-green backdrop of the loch and the mountains, providing an atmospheric view that feels as though you've stepped back in time.
 Even despite the rain, the area gave off an air of tranquillity and quietness; from the lack of noise and people, it's instantly clear that you're far from home.

 Once we had checked in (obligatory tartan carpets: check) we braved the weather for a short walk along the promenade and down the road.
-In spite of the rain's best efforts, the view was still stunning - a moody, atmospheric snapshot of a wild and untamed country.
+Despite the rain's best efforts, the view was still stunning - a moody, atmospheric snapshot of a wild and untamed country.
 Having scoped out the village for dinner and discounted the hotel itself, we decided to take a drive in search of some food.
 A quick five-minute ride later brought us to the Slanj restaurant in Tarbet, where we enjoyed the house-special chicken burrito with home-cut chunky chips.
 By this point we realised the rain had set in for the night, so we headed back to our room for an early night after our long journey.

 The morning dawned grey and gloomy, but we were still up nice and early to make the most of our day.
 We were one of the first sets of people in the spacious lounge ready for breakfast, where we enjoyed our food from a lovely table by the window, overlooking the loch.
 Getting into the spirit of things, I had some porridge while he tackled a Scottish breakfast - basically the same as a full English, but with the addition of haggis and a tattie scone.

 On our way out of the lounge, we ended up having a conversation with an older gentleman who seemed intent on telling us his life story.
-We discussed the area, the view, the weather (of course) and our travels - he said he'd just been down to Campbeltown, we said we'd been planning to climb the mountain and bag our first Munro before the weather forced us to change our plans.
+We discussed the area, the view, the weather (of course), and our travels.
+He said he'd just been down to Campbeltown; we said we'd been planning to climb the mountain and bag our first Munro before the weather forced us to change our plans.
 Eventually bidding him farewell, we packed up the car and headed back towards Loch Lomond.

 We drove down to the shores and did a little exploring before deciding to shelter from the rain with a visit to Sea Life Loch Lomond.
-With displays of colourful fish, rays, seahorses and awe-inspiring marine creatures, it was certainly an enjoyable visit.
+With displays of colourful fish, rays, seahorses, and awe-inspiring marine creatures, it was certainly an enjoyable visit.
 Plus we even got to see a demonstration of the centre's resident otters being fed!

 After grabbing some lunch, we decided to drive back up to check out our home for the second night.
 The Anchor Inn in Garelochhead is a traditional Scottish pub with rooms at the back - perfect for a quiet hideaway.
 Despite the weather, we decided to go for a walk.
 Heading to the shore of the loch, we discovered a trail and tracked up the hillside to discover some beautiful views down across the water.